Juniper/sky-enterprise-templates/ztp/README.md

      Feb  2 11:45:40 C(SM-phcd_platform_junos_commit): CMD /usr/sbin/cli -c "op url /etc/phone-home/phcd_commit.slax filename /var/tmp/phone-home/phcd_downloaded_cfg.xml action merge format xml"
 ```

-### ZTP Fails due to config error and you can' see why?
+### ZTP Fails due to config error and you can't see why?

 Follow the steps from testing above and copy the XML to the device from <configuration> to </configuration> Then on the SRX open a local netconf session using: